bootdotdev/blog/content/tutorials/build-blog-aggregator-golang-deprecated.md

 _Try to build this project on your own!_ Use this video if you get stuck, or to compare your architecture and coding patterns to mine.

 {{< bdyoutube dpXhDzgUSe4 >}}

-**Caveat**: There is a more updated version of this course that's more interactive over on [Boot.dev here](https://www.boot.dev/courses/build-blog-aggregator).
-If you're looking for a more interactive experience, I recommend checking it out!

 ## Boilerplate